-Full Year - 5 Credits Prerequisite: Introduction to Engineering or Sustainable Technologies Offered in Grades: 10, 11, 12
+Prerequisite: Introduction to Engineering or Sustainable Technologies

-This course introduces students to the principles of various Engineering fields (mechanical, computer, electrical, chemical, civil, materials, and aerospace) and how they connect to a sustainable future.
-Students apply those principles by engineering projects that solve real-world problems with solutions that exhibit sustainability while learning the various employability skills that are necessary for the future engineers.
+There are so many different Engineering fields to choose from so why not learn about and experience the major disciplines to see which one you want to pursue?
+This course introduces students to the principles of various Engineering fields (civil, mechanical, electrical, materials, and aerospace) and how they connect to a sustainable future.
+Students apply those principles by engineering projects that solve real-world problems with solutions that exhibit sustainability while learning the various employability skills that are necessary for future engineers.
 Students apply our original "DECIDER" design process to solve real-world problems through design solutions.
 Problem-based projects include remote control boats (which are tested at the Degnan Pond), Lego pneumatic inventions, designing and constructing your own RC plane, car crash safety vehicles, and more.
 Throughout the course, students develop an "engineering portfolio" detailing the progress of all their projects that can be used to demonstrate their work to potential colleges and universities.
 This course meets the 21st Century Life Careers/Career Technical Education credit requirement for graduation.